PEXANE2/azure-docs.tr-tr/articles/media-services/previous/media-services-index-content.md

 ---
-title: Azure Media Indexer ile medya dosyalarını dizine alma
+title: Indexing Media Files with Azure Media Indexer
-description: Azure Media Indexer, medya dosyalarınızın içeriğini aranabilir hale getirmenizi ve kapalı açıklamalı alt yazı ve anahtar sözcükler için tam metin dökümü oluşturmanıza olanak sağlar.
-Bu konuda Media Indexer nasıl kullanılacağı gösterilmektedir.
+description: Azure Media Indexer enables you to make content of your media files searchable and to generate a full-text transcript for closed captioning and keywords.
+This topic shows how to use Media Indexer.
 services: media-services
 documentationcenter: ''
 author: Asolanki